Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Case Studies

-We consider three different set of proxy variables for the unobserved race: only geolocation (county), only annual income, and both geolocation and annual income.
-The dataset is anonymized and does not include surname information, so we could not evaluate the popular BISG method.
-Instead we used income as an additional proxy.
-The distribution of race/ethnicity by both these proxies can likely be estimated from public records.
-For example, U.S. census Summary File I \citep{us20102010} contains race distributions for different geolocation levels, and the Annual Population Survey \citep{CPS} contains race distributions for different income brackets.
-To illustrate the effect of the smoothness constraint in \cref{sec: PIsmooth}, we estimate the conditional probabilities of race and decision outcome directly on the sample of interest where the income variable is continuous.
+We estimate the conditional probabilities of race and decision outcome directly on the auxiliary dataset.
 When only geolocation is used as the proxy variable, we use the within-county race proportions and average loan acceptance rate to estimate the conditional probabilities of race and loan acceptance respectively.
 When only income is used as the proxy variable, we fit a logistic regression to estimate the conditional probability of loan acceptance, and a multinomial logistic regression to estimate the conditional probabilities of races.
-When both income and geolocation are used as the proxy variables, we fit the logistic regression and multinomial logistic regression with respect to income within each county.
+When both income and geolocation are used, we fit the logistic and multinomial logistic regressions with respect to income within each county.

-Recall that the size of the partial identification set depends on the informativeness of the proxies about both protected class and outcomes (\cref{sec: size-pi}).
-In \cref{fig:hmda-proxy-outcome-hists}, we display the histograms of the conditional probability predictions for each race and, separately, for the positive outcome.
-We also report the (negative) entropy ($\expect[\sum_{\arange}\pr(A = \alpha \mid Z)\log \pr(A = \alpha \mid Z)]$), which summarizes how predictive the proxies are.
-We find that, in terms of outcome, all proxies are equally uninformative (the unconditional entropy is $-0.500$).
+Recall that the size of the partial identification set depends on the informativeness of the proxies about both protected class and outcomes (\cref{sec: PI-size}).
+In \cref{fig:hmda-proxy-outcome-hists}, we show the histograms of the conditional probabilities for each race and, separately, for the positive outcome.
+We also report the (negative) entropy, which summarizes how predictive the proxies are.

+For example, the entropy for race probabilities is $\expect[\sum_{\arange}\pr(A = \alpha \mid Z)\log \pr(A = \alpha \mid Z)]/|\mathcal{A}|$.
+Smaller entropy means that the race probabilities are more concentrated toward $0$ or $1$, which indicates more predictive proxies.
+We find that, in terms of outcome, all proxies are equally uninformative (the entropy without using any proxy is around $0.5$).
 In terms of protected class, we find geolocation more informative than income and that combining them adds very little.